r4ph92/flights-fetcher/README.md

 3. The service queries `AviationEdgeService` with progressive distances (5, 10, 25, 50 km)
 4. First valid flight response is formatted and published to MQTT
 5. If no flights found, publishes "No flight!" message
-6. Coordinates can be updated dynamically via REST endpoint

 ## MQTT Message Format